 Buck Knives is a historic American brand, widely regarded as one of the very best American-made knife companies, with a legacy that spans four generations.
-For 118 years, they’ve been dedicated to crafting quality, handmade knives, and tools designed for a life lived outdoors.
-While they’re a global leader in the sports cutlery industry, the journey began humbly at the turn of the 20th century.
+For over a century, they’ve been dedicated to crafting quality, handmade knives, and tools designed for a life lived outdoors.
+While they’re a global leader in the sports cutlery industry, the journey began humbly in 1902.

 Hoyt Buck, a young blacksmith apprentice from Kansas, discovered a better way to temper steel that held an edge longer.
 In 1902, his initial experiments used grub hoes for raw material until he upgraded to worn-out files and rasps.
 After Hoyt retired in the early 1940s from working as a millwright on the Anderson Dam Project—a large reservoir outside his home in Mountain Home, Idaho—he seized an opportunity at a nearby Air Force base.
 “When Hoyt retired, he began pastoring at a small church, and in the basement of that church he was making knives for the local servicemen,” CJ Buck, the current CEO, and grandson of Al Buck told Filson in a recent interview.
 “They brought him the materials and he would make them the knives, mostly small fixed-blades, for free.”

 Hoyt’s contributions to the war effort ultimately led to the design of the 119 Special that is still manufactured to this day.
 Buck Knives’ expertise in craftsmanship later resulted in the first major upgrade to the M9 bayonet.